 Phi Alpha is a national honor society for Social Work students.
-Thomas University is part of the Phi Alpha National Social Work Honor Society as Omicron Tau chapter.
-Social Work seniors with at least a 3.0 overall college GPA and a 3.25 GPA in social work classes will be eligible for membership in the TU chapter.
-Members receive a lifetime membership certificate and wear a multi-colored honor cord at their graduation ceremony to reflect the diversity of their client populations.
+Thomas University is part of the Phi Alpha National Social Work Honor Society as the Omicron Tau chapter.
+Social Work seniors whose overall college grade point average is in the top 35% of all social work majors are eligible for membership in our chapter.
+Members wear multi-colored twined honor cords representing the diversity of clients served by social workers.